meifu/fu-library/README.md

-Practice project with Next.js, mongoDB, prismadb
+Practice project with Next.js, mongoDB, prismadb, NextAuth, Material UI.

-Contain an artist list which contains some good artists I know.
-There are UIs that users can add/edit artists.
+Contain artist/song lists that contain some cool stuff.
+There are UIs that users can add/edit/delete artists/songs.

 #### Plan to...

+- Add Songs table and related crud.
 - Add Authentication for adding/editing page.
+- Add editor for lyrics.
 - Styling, responsive.
-- Add Songs table and related crud.
+- pagination
+- CI/CD